dariogarcia/coMedia/README.md

 # coMedia

-This project persists and provides an index for digital media (text, sound, video, interactive or otherwise), as reviewed by users.
-For retrieval it uses LLM embeddings.
+This project persists and provides an index for media (text, sound, video, interactive or otherwise), as reviewed by users.
+For retrieval and merging it uses LLM embeddings.

 There are currently three main functionalities considered.
 Adding commentaries, searching for content, and listing commentaries.